Why do I keep coming back to this psalm? Read it– you’ll know why! Covers it all! As in some really big issues in life.

 Let’s look at those first six verses.
 Want to know about God?
-Look around you.
 Check out your surroundings.
 Gaze at the night sky.
 We live a mile or two from Puget Sound.
 Sitting on the beach, watching a state ferry ply the waters, or watching the distant snow-covered Olympic mountains, is magical.
 Tall evergreens sway majestically in a gentle breeze.

 The Word of God is like nothing else.
 Can sit on a shelf gathering dust or be put to use making life better in every way.

 Spend some time in Psalm 19.
-More precious than gold.
+It’s more precious than gold.
 Sweeter than honey.
 Direction for life avoiding ungodly pitfalls, leading to blessings and great reward (vs. 10-11).
-I told you!
 This psalm covers it all!

 Lord, for all your glory we worship you.
 In Jesus’ name.
 Amen.